sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 State arises from recursion in time.
 When you look closely at how computer memories actually work, you can see this recursion _even at the level of the logic circuits that implement computer memory_

-And this is confirmed historically - original computer memories were things like mecury delay lines, even CRTs, as recused and repeatedly played back a signal put into them.
+And this is confirmed historically - original computer memories were things like mecury delay lines, even CRTs, as recursed and repeatedly played back a signal put into them.
 In the past this was more outwardly apparent, but now this recursion is hidden in logic circuits.

  Here's a logic diagram of a flip-flop.
 A flip flop is a 1 bit computer memory and is how RAM is built in a _real_ computer.

 ![Elixir]({{ site.url }}/img/flipflop.png)

 You don't have to understand this diagram, but notice how the lines feedback on themselves.
 This is recursion in time.
-There's all the proof you need: state arises from recusion in time :) .
+There's all the proof you need: state arises from recursion in time :) .

 And since computer memory is built with recursion, I don't see that computers have any difficulty in executing this.